nnethercote/Rust-CUDA/guide/src/guide/kernel_abi.md

 ## Arrays

-Arrays are passed the same as if they were structs, they are always passed by value as byte arrays.
+Like structs, arrays are always passed by value as byte arrays.

 ## Slices

-Slices are passed as **two parameters**, both 32-bit on `nvptx` or 64-bit on `nvptx64`.
-The first parameter is the pointer to the beginning of the data, and the second parameter is the length of the slice.
+Slices are passed as **two word-sized parameters**: a pointer to the beginning of the data, and an integer giving the length of the slice.

 For example: